John Hayls

-John Hayls, also Hailes (1600–1679), was an English Baroque-era portrait painter, principally known for his portrait of Samuel Pepys.
+John Hayls (1600–1679), also Hailes, was an English Baroque-era portrait painter, principally known for his portrait of Samuel Pepys.

 Life and work

 Hayls was a contemporary and rival of Sir Peter Lely and Samuel Cooper.
 He was mentioned in the diary of Samuel Pepys where he is referred to as "Hales".
 An extract from 15 February 1665-6 reads, "Mr Hales began my wife's portrait in the posture we saw one of my Lady Peters, like a St. Katherine".

 Another extract of 17 March 1666 read:

 "...at noon, home to dinner, and presently with my wife out to Hales's, where I am still infinitely pleased with my wife's picture.
 I paid him 14l for it, and 25s for the frame, and I think it is not a whit too dear for so good a picture.
 It is not yet quite finished and dry, so as to be fit to bring home yet.
 This day I begin to sit, and he will make me, I think, a very fine picture.
 He promises it shall be as good as my wife's, and I sit to have it full of shadows, and do almost break my neck looking over my shoulder to make the posture for him to work by."